Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

 The detector response uncertainty considers the same effects as in previous work~\cite{det_unc,wc_1d_xs} and takes into account the impact of variations in TPC waveform, light yield and propagation, the space charge effect, and ionization recombination~\cite{Abratenko:2020bbx,Adams:2019qrr,Adams:2019ssg}.
 A fixed set of MC interactions are simulated multiple times, first using parameter central values (CV) and then individually applying a $1\sigma$ variation to each parameter.
 To compensate for limited simulation statistics, re-sampling of events is performed through a bootstrapping procedure, as discussed in Ref.~\cite{wc_elee_prd}.
 For each parameter, we compute the average difference vector between the CV and $1\sigma$ variation, $\vec{V}_{D}^{\mathrm{nominal}}$, as well as its estimated covariance $M_{R}$.
 These are used to construct a normal distribution of variations that is repeatedly sampled in the formation of the overall detector response covariance matrix $M_{D}$.

 Because simulating events and propagating them through the detector is computationally expensive, there is a limited quantity of simulated events available.
-The large number of bins involved in a three-dimensional analysis leads to a small number of events per bin, causing large statistical fluctuations in $\vec{V}_{D}^{\mathrm{nominal}}$, and an over-estimation of the covariance in $M_{R}$ and $M_{D}$.
+The large number of bins involved in a three-dimensional analysis leads to a small number of events per bin, causing large statistical fluctuations in $\vec{V}_{D}^{\mathrm{nominal}}$, and an over-estimation of the covariance in $M_{R}$ and subsequently $M_{D}$.
+Furthermore, measured correlations between bins cause the over-estimated covariance $M_{R}$ to impact all bins in the measurement, not just those with large statistical fluctuations.
 To address this, a Gaussian Processes Regression (GPR) smoothing algorithm~\cite{gpr_textbook, gpr_paper, PhysRevD.101.012001} is applied to the distribution in $\vec{V}_{D}^{\mathrm{nominal}}$, smoothing the statistical fluctuations introduced by the bootstrapping procedure.
 GPR uses a Bayesian approach to model the data with a joint Gaussian distribution and an uninformed prior.
 A smoothed posterior is computed from the simulated values of $\vec{V}_{D}^{\mathrm{nominal}}$, as well as a kernel matrix $\Sigma_{K}$ that asserts our intuition of smoothness between nearby bin centers $x_{1}$, $x_{2}$ through a radial basis kernel function $K(x_1,x_2) = e^{-|(\vec{x}_1-\vec{x}_2) \cdot \vec{s}|^2/2}$.
-Based on reconstruction resolutions~\cite{wc_pattern_recognition}, length scales $L_{i}$ were chosen to be 0.1 in $\cos(\theta^{\mathrm{rec}}_{\mu})$ and 20\% for each of $E^{\mathrm{rec}}_{\nu}$ and $P^{\mathrm{rec}}_{\mu}$ to calculate $s_i = 1/L_i$.
+Based on reconstruction resolutions~\cite{wc_pattern_recognition}, length scales $L_{i}$ were chosen to be 0.1 in $\cos(\theta^{\mathrm{rec}}_{\mu})$ and 20\% for each of $E_{\mathrm{vis}}^{\mathrm{rec}}$ and $P^{\mathrm{rec}}_{\mu}$ to calculate $s_i = 1/L_i$.
 The supplemental material~\cite{suppl} provides additional details on the implementation of GPR smoothing in this work.
 The central value and covariance of the posterior prediction are used in place of the original $\vec{V}_{D}^{\mathrm{nominal}}$ and $M_{R}$.
-Because of GPR smoothing, statistical fluctuations are controlled and become less impactful in $M_{D}$, reducing the overall detector response covariance by an order of magnitude to $\approx$20\%.
+Because of GPR smoothing, statistical fluctuations are controlled and become less impactful in $M_{D}$, reducing the overall detector systematics covariance by an order of magnitude to $\approx$20\%.
 The validity of this reduction is tested through the data/simulation goodness-of-fit (GoF) tests.